banovik/NameThatSpotify/README.md

 1. Enter your player name on the landing page
 2. Click "Join Game"
 3. Wait for the admin to start playing music
-4. Guess the artist, song title, or lyrics
+4. Guess the artist, song title, or lyrics independently
-5. Earn points for correct guesses!
+5. Earn 1 point for each correct guess (up to 3 points per song)
+6. Watch the progress indicators to see what's been guessed

 ## 🏗️ Project Structure